What are Dynamic Requests?

 A dynamic request is a request that was not served by any cache, and therefore reaches the origin webserver (Apache).
 In other words, all requests that are served from a cache, including our own Nginx cache and Cloudflare edge cache, do not count as a dynamic request.

-All our plans come with a set amount of dynamic requests included.
+All our plans come with a set amount of Dynamic Requests included.
 The usage of dynamic requests is measured by counting the number of requests that reach Apache.
 Dynamic requests will also includes all requests that cannot be cached in the first place, like POST requests.
 Typical examples of POST requests are ajax and API requests.

 When a Bolt environment (your website) is configured correctly, most page views will be delivered from a cache and are therefore not counted as dynamic requests.